Blog

 Hot-adding media

-Enterprise servers support hot-plug for SATA/SAS drives and, increasingly, NVMe.
-You can literally insert a new NVMe drive without powering down; the OS automatically detects it, and you add it to your LVM volume group, ZFS pool, or RAID set.
+Many enterprise servers support hot-plug for SATA/SAS drives and, increasingly, NVMe.
+On supported chassis and backplanes, you can insert a new NVMe drive without powering down; the OS detects it, and you add it to your LVM volume group, ZFS pool, or RAID set.
 The practical impact: add capacity with no reboot required.
-If not dealing with old BIOS/boot devices, replace malfunctioning drives while the system remains active then add the new drive for automatic background rebuilding by the controller/software.
+For non-boot data devices on supported hardware, replace malfunctioning drives while the system remains active and let the controller or software layer rebuild in the background.

 Online growth and rebalancing

-Modern filesystems (XFS, ext4) and volume managers support online addition of capacity and re-growing of existing volumes.
-On clusters, Ceph is designed to add new OSDs (storage drives) and rebalance placement groups automatically, without interrupting client I/O while the cluster evens out free space and load.
+Modern filesystems (XFS, ext4) and volume managers support online addition of capacity and regrowing of existing volumes.
+On clusters, Ceph is designed to add new OSDs (storage drives) and rebalance placement groups while the cluster evens out free space and load.
+Rebalancing should still be rate-limited and monitored because it consumes I/O.

 Automating the triggers

 Tie monitoring to action.
-When utilization approaches ~75-80%, automate an internal ticket/reminder/request to a runbook that (1) places an order for additional NVMe capacity or a new node with your server provider, (2) provisions the new node and joins it to your volume group or Ceph cluster, and (3) verifies that rebalancing has completed and restored healthy tail latencies.
-Here at Melbicom, we make the procurement side completely predictable by maintaining 1,300+ ready-to-go server configurations; your teams standardize on a few storage-optimized profiles and script the provisioning workflow for the rest.
+When utilization approaches ~75-80%, trigger an internal ticket or runbook that (1) places an order for additional NVMe capacity or a new node with your server provider, (2) provisions the new node and joins it to your volume group or Ceph cluster, and (3) verifies that rebalancing has completed and restored healthy tail latencies.
+Melbicom makes the procurement side more predictable by maintaining 1,400+ ready-to-go server configurations; teams can standardize on a few storage-optimized profiles and script the provisioning workflow for the rest.

 Data layer elasticity

 Database and streaming application stacks increasingly support online replication and sharding.
-Add a replica / shard server, allow the system to backfill / redistribute the keys, and then redirect the traffic; no global outage needed.
-Manual tape migrations and complete operating system/metadata data transfers are outdated processes that belong in history.
-This is just a gesture of understanding for those who survived the process of manual tape migrations and forklift OS/data moves.
+Add a replica or shard server, allow the system to backfill or redistribute the keys, and then redirect the traffic; no global outage needed.
+Manual tape migrations and full OS/data moves are now exception paths, not the default scaling plan.

 Data Tiering and Offloading: Scale Smart, Not Just Big